-Set Home Location: This brings up the Home Location window.
-The location you enter here will be saved as your home location, and will be your default viewing location every time you open Night Sky Explorer.
+Set Home Location: This also brings up the Viewing Location window, but the location you enter here will be saved as your home location, and will be your default viewing location every time you open Starry Night EDU.

 Home: This returns you to your home location.